 FileSource class, which is responsible for loading the data from an external file on disk.

-Pipeline, you may place the pipeline into
+Pipeline, you need to place the pipeline into

 the scene, i.e. the three-dimensional space that is visible in rendered images.